Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: Event Reconstruction and Selection Strategy

 Angular separation requirements are imposed to ensure well-resolved final-state objects.
 In particular, the separation between the two selected $b$-jets must satisfy $\Delta R(b,b) > 0.4$, and the separation between the two leading muons must satisfy $\Delta R(\mu,\mu) > 0.4$.
 Additionally, all muon--$b$-jet pairs must satisfy $\Delta R(\mu,b) > 0.4$ \cite{Cacciari:2008gp}.
 These requirements reduce contamination from collinear final-state radiation and overlapping reconstruction effects.

 The selection criteria are designed to preserve the characteristic kinematics of the $Z \to \mu\mu bb$ decay while suppressing backgrounds with genuine missing energy or misidentified heavy-flavor jets.
 For events passing all selection requirements, the invariant mass of the $\mu \mu bb$ system is reconstructed using the four-momenta of the two leading isolated muons and the two selected $b$-jets.
-The reconstructed invariant mass $m_{\mu\mu bb}$, serves as the primary observable for signal extraction and the subsequent SMEFT analysis \cite{Boughezal:2020uwq}.
+The reconstructed invariant mass $m_{\mu\mu bb}$ serves as the primary observable for signal extraction and the subsequent SMEFT analysis \cite{Boughezal:2020uwq}.

 The signal region is defined as $80~\mathrm{GeV} < m_{\mu\mu bb} < 115~\mathrm{GeV}$, centered around the $Z$ boson mass.
-This window retains the majority of the signal while efficiently suppressing non-resonant backgrounds.
-This window is chosen to maximize sensitivity to SMEFT-induced rate deviations while minimizing contamination from non-resonant backgrounds.
+This window retains a large fraction of the selected signal topology while reducing non-resonant backgrounds.
+It provides a simple and experimentally motivated signal region for the subsequent SMEFT constraint extraction.

 FIG.~\ref{fig:mumubb_all} compares the reconstructed invariant mass distributions of the $\mu\mu bb$ system for the signal and the dominant background processes after the full event selection.
 In FIG.~\ref{fig:mumubb_70_250}, the distribution is shown over a wide mass range from 70 to 250~GeV, with the signal contribution scaled by a factor of 100 for visibility.
 Over this range, the spectrum is dominated by the $Z$+jets and $t\bar{t}$ backgrounds, reflecting their large production cross sections.